Synthetic Controls for Experimental Design: Synthetic Control Designs

+We conclude this section by discussing other possible extensions to the synthetic control design.
 First, it is well known that synthetic control estimators may not be unique.
 Lack of uniqueness is typical in settings where the values of the predictors that a synthetic control is targeting (i.e., $\widebar{\bm X}$ in equation \eqref{eqn:OptOriginal}, or $\bm X_j$ for a treated unit in equation \eqref{eqn:OptTreated}) fall inside the convex hull of the values of $\bm X_j$ for the units in the donor pool.
-To address this issue we adapt the penalized estimator of \cite{abadie2021penalized} to the synthetic control designs proposed in this article.
-The penalized synthetic control estimator of \cite{abadie2021penalized} is known to be unique as long as predictor values for the units in the donor pool are in general quadratic position \citep[see][for details]{abadie2021penalized}.
-Moreover, penalized synthetic controls favor solutions where the synthetic control is composed of units that have predictor values, $\bm X_j$, similar to the target values.
+To address the potential lack of uniqueness, we adapt the penalized estimator of \cite{abadie2021penalized} to the synthetic control designs proposed in this article.
+The penalized synthetic control estimator of \cite{abadie2021penalized} is unique provided that predictor values for the units in the donor pool are in general quadratic position \citep[see][for details]{abadie2021penalized}.
+Moreover, penalized synthetic controls favor solutions where the synthetic units are composed of units that have predictor values, $\bm X_j$, similar to the target values.
 Applying the penalized synthetic control of \cite{abadie2021penalized} to the objective function of \eqref{eqn:OptOriginal}, we obtain

 Here, $\lambda_1$ and $\lambda_2$ are positive constants that penalize discrepancies between the target values of the predictor $\widebar{\bm{X}}$ and the values of the predictors for the units that contribute to their synthetic counterparts.\footnote{See \cite{abadie2021penalized} for details on penalized synthetic control estimators.
-For simplicity, we have discussed design \eqref{eqn:OptOriginal} only.
-Appendix~\ref{sec:adaptdesigns} discusses how to apply the \citeauthor{abadie2021penalized} penalty to the other synthetic designs proposed in this article.}
+The synthetic control design in \eqref{eqn:Penalized} is a penalized version of \eqref{eqn:OptOriginal}.
+Section~\ref{sec:adaptdesigns} in the Online Appendix discusses how to apply the \citeauthor{abadie2021penalized} penalty to the other synthetic designs proposed in this article.}

+Other types of penalization are possible.
+In particular, \cite{doudchenko2016balancing}, \cite{doudchenko2021synthetic}, and others have proposed synthetic control estimators that use ridge or elastic net regularization on the synthetic control weights (e.g., on $w_j$ and $v_j$ in design \eqref{eqn:OptOriginal}).
+The synthetic control designs proposed in this article can be modified to incorporate regularization on the weights.